Database Architecture

 • 📄 stations — Depth-stratified water samples

-• 📄 detections — Species detections and read counts
+• 📄 detections_by_station_taxa — Species detections and read counts

 📂 sub/Submersible surveys